shiuandai/Oldagram/README.md

 }
 mainEl.innerHTML=html
 ```
+The code above is useful to create the multi posts and reduce the code complexity.
 ⚠️ *Along with having normal strings, template literals can also contain other parts called placeholders, which are embedded expressions delimited by a dollar sign and curly braces: **${expression}**.*

 **[⬆ back to top](#table-of-contents)**